About this course

 Develop the core skills required to become a successful documentary maker on this new Masters course.
 Through the exploration of practical camerawork skills, including sound recording, editing and interviewing, you will gain confidence in your craft, while the journalism modules will develop your skills in storytelling, interviewing and journalistic principles.
 You will also study and understand the laws which impact responsible journalism, including the latest media law and ethics.

 Recently, a group of MA Documentary students accompanied Prof Serge Wich and MSc Wildlife Conservation and Drone Applications students for a trip of a lifetime, to use their expertise to document a wildlife conversation trip to the jungles of Tanzania.
 Prof Wich has dedicated his career to tracking animals in the region, including how to collect data on animal behaviour and the density of animals, mapping threats to various species, and mastering complex drone data collection skills.
-Watch a short promotional film produced by the MA Documentary students
+Watch a short promotional film produced by the MA Documentary students below.

 The degree is taught by two departments in Liverpool Screen School: Media Production and Journalism.
 The collaborative nature of the degree means you will receive the best learning support, access to the latest techniques, academic research and opportunities to engage with key external partners including the BBC, ITV; Northern Lights Partnership; Nine Lives Media; Blakeway North; Lime Pictures; and the BAFTA award-winning companies Hurricane Films and LA Productions.